His Church: Charity re-uses donated counterfeit clothes

 Even items which are too heavily branded to be patched over with the His Church logo are not wasted.

 "We have permission to send them outside the EU, often to Africa," says Richard.
 "But we have a duty of care and trust.
-We have to keep an audit trail of every single item of clothing, where it's come from, exactly where it goes - even down to a pair of underpants."'Just do it'
+We have to keep an audit trail of every single item of clothing, where it's come from, exactly where it goes - even down to a pair of underpants."

 In the Lincolnshire warehouse where His Church houses its rebranding operation, the quality of the counterfeit clothes is striking - after all, the criminal gangs which made them had been hoping to pass off the sweatshirts and coats as the genuine article.